Nazanin-hub/Pewlett-Hackard-Analysis/README.md

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 There are 1,549 eligible mentors in the company.
 If we assume that all employees need mentors, it means that each mentor has about 53 mentees.
-So, the number of eligible mentors is not enough for the next generation of Pewlett Hackard employees.
+So, the number of eligible mentors seems not enough for the next generation of Pewlett Hackard employees.

 The following table shows the number of retiring employees per department.